vlads1995/Sci-Fi-Demo/README.md

 # Sci-Fi-Demo

-This is 3D first-person demo shooter.
-Use WASD for movement, E for interact (with coin and shark for examlple), R for reload weapon, LMB for shoot.
-The box near you is destructible.
+3D Shooter demo with demonstrate some mechanics, such as: raycast, navmesh, destructible objects and other.
+WASD for movement, E - interact ( you can pickup the coin, buy gun), R - reload Mouse0(left MB) - shoot.
+Note: box near you is destructible